shimo-react-native/react-native-top-modal/README.md

 # react-native-top-modal

-The top modal for react native, include the keyboard.
+A component upon all views include keyboard for react native.

 ## Installation